We are looking for candidates for local councillors across this region for the 2016 local elections.

 We are always in need of people who are willing to bring UKIP values into local decision-making, cutting through the red tape and waste that is all too prevalent nowadays.

-Obviously, first of all you must belong to UKIP
+Obviously, first of all you must become a member

 If you would like to stand for UKIP in a local election at Cambridge City, District or County level, please call Martin Hale on 01954 261369 who will be delighted to talk to you.